The most Adventurous Hammerhead Shark Dive on Maui

 Do I need special dive gear for the hammerhead trip?

-You’ll need all the regular dive equipment (BCD, regulator, fins, mask, wetsuit) which you can buy or rent from us.
-In addition, we require every diver to carry an SMB.
-We have SMBs for sale or rent at our shop.
+You will need all the regular dive equipment (BCD, regulator, fins, mask, wetsuit) which you can buy or rent from us.
+In addition, we require every diver to carry an SMB and a snorkel.
+We have SMBs and snorkels for sale or rent at our shop.

 What is the best time of year to shark dive near Maui?